catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   }
   EOF

-We have now created our aodh listener and set it to listen on our stack.
+We have now created our alarm listener and set it to watch our stack.
 To make sure our alarm is working as intended, we need to force an event that would trigger the threshold rule of our alarm.
 Since we have set up autohealing in this example, we are going to kill one of the 'webserver' processes running